-Recent years have proven just how vulnerable we are when supply of something we take for granted becomes limited.
-In our part of the world, water scarcity is perhaps not a pressing matter, but that doesn't mean we shouldn't care.
+In recent years there has been more and more news about water scarcity, proving just how vulnerable we are when supply of something we take for granted becomes limited.
+In the Nordics, water scarcity is perhaps not regarded as a pressing matter - but this does not mean we could ignore the topic altogether.
 Being economic regarding our domestic water consumption is still an important part of any ECO-conscious mindset.
-In Norway,for example, people use mind-blowing 230 liters of water every day – more than twice as much as Denmark.

 Water scarcity is not as pressing in the Nordic countries as elsewhere in the world.
 Reducing over-consumption of water is still important for many reasons: